emptymonkey/cpu_stress_test/README.md

     gcc -std=c99 -Wall -Wextra -pedantic -pthread -o pthread_primes pthread_primes.c

-Call without args to run against ULLONG_MAX.
-Good for stress tests.

 This was my first time playing w/pthreads.
 I do not claim to know what I'm doing

 ## Usage
 Will return primes up to the number passed on the command line.
 If no number is passed then ULLONG_MAX will be used.
+(Useful for stress tests.)
 The primes will be out of order as different cpus are calculating different blocks.

 ## Bugs
 This will return some threads quicker than others (based on size of numbers in that threads range).